 Please come in mind that this farm is a modest place, we don’t have luxuries and work is important.
 If you are not into rural living and farming, please reconsider as it is unfair for the generous, kind people at the farm who offer everything, even their utmost patience.

-Please, stop asking us to "check out your Instagram page."
-Thank you~~~
+Also, please don't ask us to "check out your Instagram page."

 Heimwerker- und Bauarbeiten